1 - Overview

 Filesystem Usage [Total]-%

-Memory FreeThe total amount of available memory (bytes).
-It does not include memory used by system cache and buffers (see system.memory.actual.free).bytes
+Memory FreeTotal amount of available memory (bytes).
+Memory used by system cache and buffers is not included (see system.memory.actual.free).bytes

-Memory Free [Actual]Actual available memory (bytes).
-The calculation method varies depending on the OS, and in Linux, it is either MemAvailable from /proc/meminfo or calculated from available memory, cache, and buffer if meminfo is not available.
-On OSX, it is the sum of available memory and inactive memory.
-On Windows, it is the same as system.memory.free.bytes
+Memory Free [Actual]Actual usable memory (bytes).
+The calculation method varies by OS: on Linux, it is MemAvailable from /proc/meminfo, or if meminfo cannot be used, it is calculated from available memory plus cache and buffers.
+On OSX, it is the sum of usable memory and inactive memory.
+On Windows, it corresponds to a value such as system.memory.free.bytes

 Memory Free [Swap]Available swap memory.bytes